Kali Linux 1.0.7 Release

 Torrents, Virtual Machine & ARM images

-In the next few days, Offensive Security will post Virtual Machine and custom ARM images for the 1.0.7 release.
-We will announce the availability of these images via our blogs and Twitter feeds, so stay tuned!.
+In the next few days, OffSec will post Virtual Machine and custom ARM images for the 1.0.7 release.
+We will announce the availability of these images via our blog and Twitter feeds, so stay tuned!.